AHCCCS ARP Program Awards for Providers

 • Children with behavioral health needs.

-Eligible HCBS providers can request between $10,000 and $1,000,000 for programmatic or infrastructure projects.
+Eligible HCBS providers were able to request between $10,000 and $1,000,000 for programmatic or infrastructure projects.

 Eligible Providers